Gloria483/post-install-config/README.md

 <img src="https://i.imgur.com/7socgJE.png://" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After configuring a new department we will set up a new team.
 Teams allow you to pull agents from different departments you can have an A team that has top technicians from specific departments.
-For example you can create a help topic that correlates with a product you produce, and assign it to a team of agents that specialize in that particular product.
+For example, you can create a help topic that correlates with a product you produce, and assign it to a team of agents that specialize in that particular product.
 To set up a team go to Agents->Teams.
-A Level I support team has been created by default, in this example we will create a Level II Support Team.
+A Level I support team has been created by default, in this example, we will create a Level II Support Team.
 </p>
 <br />